 Hotels have the time, money and resources to whip up five-star meals to impress their guests, but unfortunately, vacation rental owners may not.
 However, a simple gesture such as offering guests suggestions for local restaurants, giving them directions to the closest grocery store, or even stocking the home with a few cupboard essentials can leave a lasting impression.

-Some families want to arrive at their vacation home, do whatever is required of them to check-in, and never see or hear from you again.
-Others want to sit down with you and rack your brains about all your insider knowledge of the area, your favorite dinner spots and the rest.
+Some families may want to arrive at their vacation home, check-in, and then keep to themselves.
+Whereas others want to sit down with you and rack your brains about all your insider knowledge of the area, your favorite dinner spots and the rest.

 Nothing spoils a vacation like dirty floors or dusty surfaces.
 Luxury hotels and established B&Bs take cleanliness very seriously and have extremely high standards when it comes to housekeeping.

 Whether you clean your vacation rental yourself or have someone else do it, attention to detail and cleanliness of your home shows guests that you care and that you love your home.
-When you ensure the home is perfect when they arrive, they are more likely to leave it in equally as great shape when they leave.
+Keeping your vacation rental clean to the highest standards goes hand in hand with pleasing your guests and ensuring a great all-round experience.

 The end of a guest’s vacation does not mean the end of opportunities to provide amazing service.
 Hotels often leave guest satisfaction surveys in the room on the day of departure or send an electronic version out via email shortly after the guests leave.